The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 • Form 706 estate tax return, reporting the gross estate and deductions, depending upon the value of the gross estate.

-The personal representative may be required to file other tax returns.
-Additionally, the personal representative has the responsibility to deal with issues arising from tax years prior to the decedent's death (including tax returns that were filed by the decedent or that should have been filed).
-Florida public policy protects the surviving spouse and certain surviving children from total disinheritance.
-Absent a pre-marital or post marital agreement to the contrary, a surviving spouse may have Florida exempt homestead rights, elective share rights, family allowance rights, and exempt property rights.
+Florida public policy as expressed in the Florida law of probate protects the surviving spouse and certain surviving children from total disinheritance.
+Absent a pre-marital or post marital agreement to the contrary, the Florida probate code provides that a surviving spouse may have Florida exempt homestead rights, elective share rights, family allowance rights, and exempt property rights.
 In addition, certain surviving children of the decedent may also have exempt Florida homestead rights, pretermitted child rights, family allowance rights, and exempt property rights.
 The existence and enforcement of these rights is often best handled by a Florida probate lawyer or attorney.

 (Back to the Top)